 - Bicalutamide, a new anti-androgen for trans women and girls (Zinnia Jones | Gender Analysis, 2018)

-Various clinicians are known to be using bicalutamide.
+Various clinicians are known to either be using bicalutamide or to otherwise be willing to prescribe it as an antiandrogen for transfeminine people.
 Below is a list of these providers.

 - Dr. Kristen Vierregger at Metamorphosis Medical Center (Facebook) in Buena Park, California a